Riaz-Mahmud/College-Management-System/README.md

 Student: Student can see all subjects and sections is which he or she got enrolled.
 Can see all subjects grade.
-and also can see notice.
+and also can see notices.